setareKA/setareKA/README.md

-👋 Hi there, I'm Setare!

-📊 Currently diving deep into the exciting world of data science.

-🐍 Python and PowerBI are my trusty sidekicks in unraveling data mysteries.

-📝 Passionate about NLP and eager to unlock its secrets! so if you've got any cool resources or projects, hit me up!

-💻 Let's learn more about data, code, or anything tech-related!

-🚀 #DataScience #NLPEnthusiast
-# 💫 About Me:
-### 👋 Hi there, I'm Setare!<br><br>📊 Currently diving deep into the exciting world of data science.<br>🐍 Python and PowerBI are my trusty sidekicks in unraveling data mysteries.<br>📝 Passionate about NLP and eager to unlock its secrets! so if you've got any cool resources or projects, hit me up!<br>💻 Let's learn more about data, code, or anything tech-related!<br>🚀 #DataScience #NLPEnthusiast
+# 👋 Hi there, I'm Setare!<br><br>📊 Currently diving deep into the exciting world of data science.<br>🐍 Python and PowerBI are my trusty sidekicks in unraveling data mysteries.<br>📝 Passionate about NLP and eager to unlock its secrets! so if you've got any cool resources or projects, hit me up!<br>💻 Let's learn more about data, code, or anything tech-related!<br>🚀 #DataScience #NLPEnthusiast

 ## 🌐 Socials: